-If you are a student who has tested positive for COVID-19, if you believe you may be positive but have not yet been tested, or if you know of a student who you believe may have contracted COVID-19, please fill out this form to notify Student Health Services.
+If you are a student who has tested positive for COVID-19, it is recommended to please fill out this form to notify Student Health Services.

 If you are a faculty or staff member, you should immediately report an illness to your administrative services manager (ASM) and fill out the form linked on the single sign-on page titled "Illness Reporting."
 Employees who test positive for the virus and are either asymptomatic or experience only mild symptoms may be able to work remotely.

 Fully vaccinated individuals who have been exposed to someone who has tested positive for COVID-19 are not required to quarantine at this time, yet guidance is determined on a case-by-case basis.

 If you are exposed to COVID-19 it is recommended you test in three to five days after exposure, monitor for symptoms and wear an upgraded mask such as a KN-95 for 10 days.

 Those who test positive but have no symptoms should plan to isolate from others for five days after they receive positive test results.
 Isolation can end if they have been fever-free for 24 hours without the use of fever-reducing medicines AND either have no symptoms OR their symptoms are mild to improving.
 A negative COVID-19 test is no longer required to leave isolation.